Key Takeaways

 Start with a Foundation, Not a Blank Canvas

 The biggest mistake beginners make is asking AI to build everything from scratch.
-Research shows that AI-generated code has 70% more issues than human-written code when there's no architectural context to guide it (CodeRabbit, 2025).
-The AI doesn't know your project's conventions, patterns, or standards — so it invents new ones with every prompt.
+CodeRabbit's December 2025 analysis of 470 GitHub pull requests found that AI-generated code has roughly 1.7× more issues than human-written code when there's no architectural context to guide it.
+The AI doesn't know your project's conventions, patterns, or standards, so it invents new ones with every prompt.

 The fix is straightforward: start with a proven codebase that gives AI the context it needs.
 AI-native starter kits like VibeReady include architectural context files, enforced patterns, and structured workflows that keep AI output consistent from feature one to feature one hundred.
 We wrote about why this matters in depth in Vibe Coding Has a Scaling Problem.